ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 - Wait for all Docker containers to be up and running.
 To check it, run:
   ```
-  docker compose ps
+  docker ps -a
   ```

 ## Create Kafka Topics

 In order to have topics in `Kafka` with more than `1` partition, we have to create them manually and not let the connectors to create them for us.
 So, for it:

-- Open a new terminal and make sure you are in `springboot-kafka-connect-jdbc-streams` root folder;
+- Open a new terminal and make sure you are in the `springboot-kafka-connect-jdbc-streams` root folder;

 - Run the script below:
   ```